-- a) Assist the AHSO in establishing and listing the evidence-based performance measures and quantifiable annual performance targets (includes the required 14 core national performance measures) with a justification for each performance target that explains why the target is appropriate and data-driven. - b) Document safety stakeholder input on AHSO performance targets and new strategies for achieving HSP's performance targets, and identify the participants in the processes (e.g., highway safety committees, community and constituent groups). - c) Describe the strategies for project or activity selection (e.g., constituent outreach, public meetings, solicitation of proposals). - d) Identify and document efforts to coordinate the HSP, data collection and information systems with the State's Strategic Highway Safety Plan (SHSP). - e) Review and edit the section on Highway Safety Strategies and Projects, including confirming or updating the evidence of effectiveness for each program and project description. - f) Draft the HSP which complies with the latest NHTSA and GHSA HSP Guidance and submit to the AHSO for review. - g) Revise the draft HSP based upon the AHSO's comments. - h) Prepare and submit the final FAST ACT & NHTSA compliant HSP to the AHSO in Word and PDF formats. - Assist the AHSO in responding to NHTSA's post-submission input and revise the HSP if necessary.

-- j) Assist the AHSO in the development of the 405 applications with similar tasks as described above. - k) Review and provide input on grant applications. - I) Develop and/or revise grant guidance documents. - m) Draft position descriptions and scopes of work for subcontractor working on grant program. - n) Review and provide input on grantee deliverables.
+- a) Assist the AHSO in establishing and listing the evidence-based performance measures and quantifiable annual performance targets (includes the required 14 core national performance measures) with a justification for each performance target that explains why the target is appropriate and data-driven. - b) Analyze crash and other data provided by AHSO to help determine the State's highway Safety problems and document the State's process for problem identification & process of compiling the data. - c) Document safety stakeholder input on AHSO performance targets and new strategies for achieving HSP's performance targets, and identify the participants in the processes (e.g., highway safety committees, community and constituent groups). - d) Describe the strategies for project or activity selection (e.g., constituent outreach, public meetings, solicitation of proposals). - e) Identify and document efforts to coordinate the HSP, data collection and information systems with the State's Strategic Highway Safety Plan (SHSP). - f) Review and edit the section on Highway Safety Strategies and Projects, including confirming or updating the evidence of effectiveness for each program and project description. - g) Draft the HSP which complies with the latest NHTSA and GHSA HSP Guidance and submit to the AHSO for review. - h) Revise the draft HSP based upon the AHSO's comments. - i) Prepare and submit the final NHTSA compliant HSP to the AHSO in Word and PDF formats. - j) Assist the AHSO in responding to NHTSA's post-submission input and revise the HSP if necessary. - k) Assist the AHSO in the development of the 405 applications with similar tasks as described above. - I) Review and provide input on grant applications. - m) Develop and/or revise grant guidance documents. - n) Draft position descriptions and scopes of work for subcontractor working on grant program. - o) Review and provide input on grantee deliverables. - p) Update/revise desk manual as needed. - q) Administrative support in preparing for AHSO Management Reviews (MR), stakeholder workshops and other requested administrative support to AHSO's program delivery.

-2. Program Area Strategic Plans (e.g., impaired driving, occupant protection, traffic records, motorcycle safety, pedestrian/bicycle)
+2. Program Area Strategic Plans (e.g., but not limited to: impaired driving, occupant protection, traffic records, motorcycle safety, pedestrian/bicycle)

-- a) Review current state data, relevant plans, and activities. - b) Identify key stakeholders for coalitions, task forces, etc. - c) Prepare for, develop meeting materials and handouts, facilitate and document stakeholders/task force meeting(s) (includes travel). - d) Discuss stakeholder recommendations via teleconference or webinar with the AHSO project team to determine which recommendations to incorporate into the strategic plan. - e) Draft the strategic plan(s) and submit to the AHSO for review. - f) Track performance and prepare the final draft of the strategic plan(s), and submit to the AHSO for final review.
+- a) Review current state data, relevant plans, and activities. - b) Identify key stakeholders for coalitions, task forces, etc. - c) Prepare for, develop meeting materials and handouts, facilitate and document stakeholders/task force meeting(s) (includes travel). - d) Discuss stakeholder recommendations via teleconference or webinar with the AHSO project team to determine which recommendations to incorporate into the strategic plan. - e) Draft the strategic plan(s) and submit to the AHSO for review.

-NOTE: The stakeholder/Task Force meeting(s) is conducted in addition to the NHTSA Assessment (see below).
+- f) Track performance and prepare the final draft of the strategic plan(s), and submit to the AHSO for final review. - NOTE: The stakeholder/Task Force meeting(s) is conducted in addition to the NHTSA Assessment (see below).